composewell/streamly/dev/MAINTAINING.md

     * Make sure CI configs include last three major releases of GHC in CI testing.
     * Update GHC `tested-with` field
     * Update `docs/building.md` with the distributions tested with
+    * Any docs linked inside haddock/cabal/changelog or any other such file should go in the extra-doc-files section instead of extra-source-files.
+Otherwise hackage shows the links as broken.
     * Make sure any additional files are added to `extra-source-files` in cabal file.
 Artifacts required for build, test, benchmarks, docs, licenses should be packaged.
 Build environment customization may or may not be